 Buffalo fish belong to the sucker family and are a native North American species.
 Carp are non-native to the US and belong to the minnow family.
 Buffalo fish are often greyish or tea-colored, while common carp are bronze or brown-colored.
 Buffalo fish also have smaller mouths than carp.

 If you want to find out more interesting facts and differences between these two fish species, continue reading this article.

 Biologically, these fish are two completely different species!
 The buffalo fish (Ictiobus cyprinellus) is the largest member of the North American sucker family, while the common carp (Cyprinus carpio) belongs to the minnow family.

-And so, the term buffalo carp is actually incorrect, as the buffalo is by no means a carp.
-If you want to read up on fishing for buffalo, check out this well-written guide on Amazon here.
+And so, the term buffalo carp is actually incorrect, as the buffalo is by no means a carp, even though the two species are fished for in fairly similar ways.
+If you want to learn how to fish for buffalo and carp, check out this well-written guide on Amazon here.

 And although the two can look very much alike, there are a few very distinct differences that this article will help you become aware of, in order to always be able to tell them apart on the bank!